immersive-app/user-docs/index.md

 **[5.
 Dive into Grammar Concepts](/docs/grammar)**
 Explore grammar topics from beginner (A1) to advanced (B2) levels.
 Mark concepts as "known" and track your progress.

+When you open the application, you will be on [your Dashboard](/docs/dashboard)

 ---

 ### Why Immersive?